OWASP/API-Security/2023/en/src/0xa1-broken-object-level-authorization.md

 }
 ```

-Since a document ID is deleted without any further permission checks, a user
+Since the document with the given ID is deleted without any further permission
-may be able to delete another user's document.
+checks, a user may be able to delete another user's document.

 ## How To Prevent